achaudhry12/Marvel-Comic-App-GA-SEI/README.md

 #### MVP

 - Create homepage with routes to each perspective field
-- Use CSS Grid to format the superhero data into organized cards
+- Use CSS Grid to format the superhero data from Airtable dynamically into organized cards in "Superhero Database" (GET request)
-- Use an interactive menu to add characters on a custom team using an Airtable
+- Use an interactive button to get "More Info" on each superhero
-- Use a form to add new superheros to an Airtable
+- Use a form to "Create" new superheros to an Airtable (POST & PUT request)
-- Delete custom characters and characters from the custom team
+- Use a delete button to "Remove" custom created superhero (DELETE request)

 #### PostMVP

-- Get superhero data from the Marvel API and render to the page
+- Add create team tab in which user can add superheros to a custom team
 - Add a like button for the superhero data cards
 - Add a search bar to search for a specific superhero
 - Post comments under favorite superheros
+- Get superhero data from the Marvel API and render to the page

 ## Project Schedule